Sicilia … finally

 I have been promising myself a proper wine trip to Sicily for some years.
 Janet and I have visited this great island twice before in the 2000s but led by an interest in the ancient world and in wild flowers.
 Since then commitments to the Italian mainland regions – and for MW student purposes, the small task of learning about the wines of the world – have led to repeated postponements.
-But finally in late June 2016 we made the trip accompanied by fellow wine students, Pietro Russo, wine maker at Donnafugata, and Rob Rushmer.
-In the meantime I have learnt a great deal from Bill Nesto and Frances di Savino’s excellent book, The World of Sicilian Wine (reviewed here).
-In terms of planning where to visit, the Masters of Wine’s visit of 2012 was very useful.
-Basically the itinerary was to land at Palermo airport and take a anticlockwise tour.
+But finally, in late June 2016, we made the trip accompanied by fellow wine students, Pietro Russo, winemaker at Donnafugata, and Rob Rushmer.
+In the meantime, I have learnt a great deal from Bill Nesto and Frances di Savino’s excellent book, The World of Sicilian Wine (reviewed here).
+In terms of planning where to visit, the Masters of Wine’s visit in 2012 was very useful.
+Basically the itinerary was to land at Palermo airport and take an anticlockwise tour.
 So we started with visits in Trapani and Marsala in the west, crossed to Agrigento and Menfi and then made a big diversion inland to Regaliali.
-After this we headed south east to Acate and Vittoria before turning north to a suitable climax on Mount Etna.
-We visited 14 wineries in five days, crossed the island length wise (330 kilometres), stayed in a different hotel each night, ate endless excellent meals and only got badly lost once.
+After this, we headed south-east to Acate and Vittoria before turning north to a suitable climax on Mount Etna.
+We visited 14 wineries in five days, crossed the island lengthwise (330 kilometres), stayed in a different hotel each night, ate endless excellent meals and only got badly lost once.
 (We were of course within a kilometre of our destination but on an impassable track!)
 I would like to say a big thank you to Assovini Sicilia, the association of Sicilian wineries, for their help with the winery bookings, and JustSicily for finding the hotels (all different, all good to outstanding).
-The biggest thanks goes to the individual wineries for their generosity in hosting us and in some cases for feeding us too.
+The biggest thanks go to the individual wineries for their generosity in hosting us and in some cases for feeding us too.

 While 85% of the wine is still sold in bulk, the remaining top tier is of a high quality.
 Any bottle by the big names, Planeta, Donnafugata or Tasca d’Almerita will deliver a technically well-made wine which will stand comparison at its price point with wines anywhere in the world.
 It has one of Italy’s best and largest cooperatives in Settesoli.
 (It was perhaps the one regret of our trip that it was not possible to visit Settesoli on this occasion.)